 Step 1

-A full one ounce bottle holds enough oil for about three small batches of popcorn.
+A full one ounce bottle should be enough for about three small batches of popcorn.

 Step 2